yaminshelly/key-logger/README.md

 ```
 ls
 ```
--We will insert the module into the kernel by the insmod command –
+- Insert the module into the kernel by the insmod command –
 ```
 sudo insmod my_kobject.ko
 ```
--insert password
+- Insert password
 ```
 osboxes.org
 ```
--compile the user application file
+- Compile the user application file
 ```
 gcc user.c -o user_app
 ```
--run the user_app :
+- Run the user_app :
 ```
 ./user_app
 ```
--now you in the user app , you can choose if you want to see the file or manual like this with all the command :
+###### Now you in the user app , you can choose if you want to see the file
+###### or manual like this with all the command :
-If you choose to see the file press 1 and enter .
+  - If you choose to see the file press 1 and enter .
-If you want to see the manual press 2 and enter .
+  - If you want to see the manual press 2 and enter .